Tehsil: Organization setup

 Tehsildar is the chief or key government officer of each tehsil or taluka.
 In some states different nomenclature like talukdar, mamledar, amaldar, mandal officer is used.
-In many states of India, the tehsildar works as a magistrate.
-Each taluka will have an office called taluka office or tehsil office or tehsildar office at a designated place within taluka area known as taluka headquarters.
-Tehsildar is the incharge of taluka office.
+In many states of India, the tehsildar functions as the executive magistrate of that tehsil.
+Each tehsil will have an office called tehsil office or tehsildar office at a designated place within tehsil area known as tehsil headquarters.
+Tehsildar is the incharge of tehsil office.
 This is similar to district office or district collector at district level.

-Throughout India, there is a three-tier local body/Panchayati Raj system within the state.
-At the top is the jilla/zilla panchayat (parishad).
-Taluka/Mandal Panchayat/Community Development Block is the second layer of this system and below them are the gram panchayats or village panchayats.
+Throughout India, there is a three-tier local body/Panchayat system within the state.
+At the top is the zila/zilla panchayat (parishad).
+Taluka/mandal panchayat/panchayat samiti/community development block is the second layer of this system and below them are the gram panchayats or village panchayats.
 These panchayats at all three levels have elected members from eligible voters of particular subdivisions.
 These elected members form the bodies which help the administration in policy-making, development works, and bringing grievances of the common public to the notice of the administration.

 Nayabat is the lower part of tehsil which have some powers like tehsil.
 It can be understood as tehsil is the sub-district of a district, similarly, Nayabat is the sub-tehsil of a tehsil.